 There are a few different levels of SSL certificates you can get, depending on your capacity and needs.
 The most applicable will be in the range of a few hundred dollars per year.

 You can find an SSL provider that gives you a seal to include on your site.
 A great example is DigiCert.

 These seals add a layer of credibility to your website and help bring trust to the customer during the checkout process.

 Some case studies (albeit by SSL companies) show that seals can even improve conversion rates.

 Having the most of options will make a big difference for what customers will have access to.
 Consider payment methods ahead of time to maximize the way people can pay.
 It will help drive sales when more payment options are available.

 Review the mode of payments that have been used on your site regularly.
 It can help define target customers.

 Bear in mind to keep preferences and choices of customers as one of your considerations.
-It is important to meet the needs of both business to business and business to consumer needs.
+It is important to meet the needs of both businesses to business and business to consumer needs.

 The way money comes in and goes out is an important aspect of managing your cash flow and for running the company effectively.
 The payment options that you choose will determine the technology that your business will ultimately need.

 A good investor will keep assessing and evaluating the payment methods he offers based on costs.
 Always consider the cost of payment methods you will be using.